massclown/HalfSwordTrainerMod/README.md

 The mod has a custom UI that can be hidden when needed.

 The mod adds a HUD on top of the game on the left side of the screen to show you various player stats.
-* The body figure in the bottom left corner is the health of body parts.
+* The body figure in the bottom left corner is the health of the body parts.
-* The skeleton figure in the middle is the health of the joints (It may not be used properly by the game itself, but it is displayed anyway).

 The mod adds a spawn menu on top of the game on the right side of the screen with some drop-down menus and buttons.